iturdikulov/notes/book.md

 ---
-title: "Book"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Book

 > Medium for recording information in the form of writing or images, typically
 > composed of many pages (made of papyrus, parchment, vellum, or paper) bound